Enveloped. Usually rounded but can be filamentous The virions are 80-120 nm in diameter.

 Segmented ssRNA(-) linear genome, encapsidated by nucleoprotein (NP).
 Contains 8 segments coding for 12-14 proteins depending on strains.
 Segments size range from 890 to 2,341nt.
 Genome total size is 13.5Kb

 Viral RNA polymerase (PB1, PB2 and PA) transcribes one mRNA from each genome segment.
 Transcription is primed by cap cleaved from cellular mRNAS by Cap snatching. mRNA are polyadenylated by the viral polymerase stuttering on a poly U track.
 MP and NS mRNA can be alternately spliced, giving rise to mRNA coding for M2 and NEP proteins.
 Some strains can express M42 from the M segment .
 PB1 mRNA encode three proteins by leaky scanning: PB1, N40 and PB1-F2 .
 Pa-X protein is translated by ribosomal frameshift on the PA gene.
-Leaky scanning may produces N-truncated PA proteins, namely Aa-N155 and PA-N182 .
+Leaky scanning may produces N-truncated PA proteins, namely PA-N155 and PA-N182 .
+PB2-S1 would be an alternative splicing from PB2 gene (unpublished 1/1/15).

 video at XVIVO | Scientific Animation